-Don’t forget that with a collection service, scrap merchants will issue you with a certificate of destruction, so you won’t have to pay road tax or insurance.
+Don’t forget that with a collection service, scrap merchants will issue you with a certificate of destruction for your end of life vehicles, so you won’t have to pay road tax or insurance.
 However, if you are working on the car yourself, you will either have to make a SORN (Statutory Off Road Notification) or keep paying tax and insurance while you try and shift all of the parts.

 When it comes to selling individual parts of your vehicle, it can be a timely and, potentially, costly process.
 It’s also worth remembering that, for every part removed from your car, a scrap merchant will pay less money for what is left.
 In addition, many of the popular online marketplaces charge seller fees of up to 30%, significantly reducing the money you actually pocket.

 When you have removed every part which you can sell from the car, you may find it difficult to get rid of what’s left.
-Scrap merchants are far less willing to collect a car which holds less value for them, and they will certainly pay a heavily reduced price for it.
+Scrap merchants are far less willing to collect a car which holds less value for them, and they will certainly pay a heavily reduced price for it, but you can sell your broken car still.
 What’s more, although you may be able to get a fair price for them, you will struggle to find anyone who will collect your car without wheels; if you do, expect to pay a hefty collection charge.

 Considering the hassle, expense and time involved in taking your car apart, the amount of extra money you can make is likely to be pretty minimal.
 Instead, it’s worth considering using a service like Scrap Car Network.